AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def __init__(uniprot)
 ```

-query the uniprot API for interaction data
+query the UniProt API for interaction data

 **Arguments**:

-- `uniprot`: uniprot class
+- `uniprot`: UniProt class

 <a id="uniprot.Isoforms"></a>